 Stay home: Hot cars are a known threat to pets, but cold cars also pose significant risk to your pet's health.
 You're already familiar with how a car can rapidly cool down in cold weather; it becomes like a refrigerator, and can rapidly chill your pet.
 Pets that are young, old, ill, or thin are particularly susceptible to cold environments and should never be left in cold cars.
 Limit car travel to only that which is necessary, and don't leave your pet unattended in the vehicle.

 Protect family: Odds are your pet will be spending more time inside during the winter, so it's a good time to make sure your house is properly pet-proofed.
-Use space heaters with caution around pets, because they can burn or they can be knocked over, potentially starting a fire.
+Use space heaters with caution around pets, because they can cause burns or they can be knocked over, potentially starting a fire.
 Check your furnace before the cold weather sets in to make sure it's working efficiently, and install carbon monoxide detectors to keep your entire family safe from harm.
 If you have a pet bird, make sure its cage is away from drafts.

 Avoid ice: When walking your dog, stay away from frozen ponds, lakes and other water.
 You don't know if the ice will support your dog's weight, and if your dog breaks through the ice it could be deadly.
 And if this happens and you instinctively try to save your dog, both of your lives could be in jeopardy.